Colegio de San Gregorio: Chapel

-The funerary chapel of Friar Alonso at first had access both from the college and from the crossing's portal of the Epistle of Iglesia de San Pablo, today blinded.
-It was started in 1484 by Juan Guas and Juan de Talavera, being completed in 1490 after many incidents, as its makers were fined for be considered defective their factory.
-Has rectangular plant with two sections with polygonal apse, covered with starred rib vault with nerves on corbels with the founder's arms with angels at its sides and choir on the feet with a small tribune for the organ.
-It formerly had a rich iron balustrade fence which was replaced by a neo-Gothic parapet in the 1880s.
+The funerary chapel of Friar Alonso was originally accessed both from the college and from the south door of the Iglesia de San Pablo, today blocked.
+It was started in 1484 by Juan Guas and Juan de Talavera, and was completed in 1490.
+Its construction was not without incident, as the builders were fined for defective work.
+In 1499 Simón de Colonia was commissioned to add a two-storey sacristy and a (since demolished) corridor connecting with the college.
+The chapel is rectangular with a polygonal apse, and is covered with a lierne vault.
+The vault is carried on corbels and capitals decorated with angels bearing the founder's arms.
+At the west end is a tribune carrying the organ.
+The tribune formerly had an iron balustrade, replaced by a neo-Gothic parapet in the 1880s.